Ad Stouthamer: Life and career

 Stouthamer was elected a member of the Royal Netherlands Academy of Arts and Sciences in 1974.
+He was also named a knight in the Order of the Netherlands Lion.
 In 1991 he gave the Kluyver lecture at the Royal Netherlands Association for Microbiology.
+Stouthamer served as editor-in-chief of the Antonie van Leeuwenhoek journal.
+He also served as advisor to Gist-Brocades.